We hope these answer all of your questions. If not, please feel free to contact Jihelah Greenwald at email@example.com or 617-350-9994 ex 208.

 Please see below for more information about the interview process.

-The written application consists of an online form, a one-page resume, a personal statement, and two references.
-In order to be considered for the 2019-2020 fellowship class, all written application materials must be received by January 23, 2019 for the Early Round Deadline, or February 27, 2019 for the Regular Round (and final) deadline.
-Please click here for more details about the written application (including the personal statement prompt and reference form).
+The written application consists of an online form, a one-page resume, a personal statement, and two references, along with the Empower supplement if you are applying for the Empower Track within the Fellowship.
+In order to be considered for the 2020-2021 fellowship class, all written application materials must be received by February 2, 2020, for the Early Round Deadline, or March 1, 2020, for the Regular Round (final) deadline.
+Please click here for more details about the written application.

-This process is long and can be stressful for applicants, especially for applicants who don’t know anyone who has done the Fellowship before.
-This year, we are offering mentors or buddies to applicants who want to be connected to someone in the JOIN network who will not be evaluating them and can offer them support/answer questions.
-If you are an applicant who is interested in being connected to a mentor, please email email@example.com with your request.
+We have found that applicants often have questions they would not want to ask someone who is evaluating them.
+For the second year, we are offering mentors or buddies to applicants who want to be connected to someone in the JOIN network who will not be evaluating them and can offer them support/answer questions.
+If you are an applicant who is interested in being connected to a mentor, please email firstname.lastname@example.org with your request.

-You will not be disqualified from consideration for the JOIN Fellowship if you cannot attend the interview and matching event.
-Every year, we have applicants who are living abroad or who are otherwise unavoidably unavailable for these events.
-Although we consider the interview and matching events required, we will make exceptions when a candidate’s travel to the events is truly unfeasible due to emergency or other significant reasons.
-In these cases, we arrange for a second phone interview or web conference with the candidate.
+You will not be disqualified from consideration for the JOIN Fellowship if you cannot attend the matching event.
+Every year, we have applicants who are living abroad or who are otherwise unavoidably unavailable for the event.
+Statistically speaking, interviewing for a job in person greatly increases chances of getting hired.
+For that reason, we consider the matching event required for candidates who have not secured an organizing Placement.
+We will make exceptions when a candidate’s travel to the events is truly unfeasible.
+In these cases, we arrange for candidates to have alternative interviews with Placement Organizations.

 Fellows work for social change organizations that engage in a wide range of organizing models – interfaith or broad-based organizations, labor unions, neighborhood organizations, community development corporations, issue-based organizations, and others.
 These organizations address a wide range of social justice issues – housing, children’s rights, anti-discrimination, immigrant rights, health care, to name just a few – but their work includes a common goal: to build power with people who are directly affected by the issues they address.
-Fellows find placement organizations through the Matching process (see Interview Process), by finding organizing jobs on their own, and by coming to the Fellowship with their current organizing job.
+Fellows find placement organizations through the matching process (see Application Process page), by finding organizing jobs on their own, and by coming to the Fellowship with their current organizing job.

 How do you choose placement organizations?